-The studies give reason to doubt that the Türkic languages belong to the Altaic.
-For a definitive answer to this question is sufficient to solve a simple problem – if are related genetically Mongol and Türkic.
+G. Doerfer point by point showed errors of the Altaiists, proving the kinship between the Turkic and Mongolic languages, and came to the conclusion that "the similarity found at first glance still does not prove anything" (Ibid, 60-66).
+However, the conclusions of well-known Turkologists did not convince the apologists of the Altaic hypothesis, and after 50 years we again have to return to the same problem.
+It seems obvious that for a start it is enough to solve a simpler problem – to prove the lack of genetic kinship between the Mongolian and Turkic languages.
 Genetic language kinship supposed that they must have sufficiently large number of the most ancient words which simultaneously for the most part are also most useful in modern languages.
 Of course, not all originally appeared words kept in the language to our time.
 Some of them due to the varying conditions of life are completely out of use, and some part is replaced with new ones.
 American scientist Morris Swadesh, recognizing that the bulk of the vocabulary of any language changes over time, claimed that these changes take place very slowly, and with the constant speed.
 The essence of the theory Swadesh briefly defined as follows:

 4. If you know the actual percentage of the surviving of genetically close elements of the basic lexical core of any pair related languages, it is possible to calculate the time elapsed from the moment when these languages have begun the process of divergence.
 (ZVEGINTSEV V.A.
 1960, 12).